Click here for the current Umpire Certification List.

 Note: Those wishing to obtain or renew a Canadian certification need to apply to the PSO at email@example.com or to the FHC Officials Committee at firstname.lastname@example.org

 Expiry/Renewal of Certification

 Each certification level you attain will be valid for 4 years (expiring on Dec.
 31).
 Renew the certification level before it has expired by attending the Rules Update Clinic and undergoing 1 or 2 field assessments, depending if actively umpiring.
 This will renew your certification for another four years.
-After certification has expired, umpires should restart the process at the beginning.
+After certification has expired, umpires who are still active may be able to re-enter the new system at the equivalent level to their last certification, provided they fulfill all the requirements of that level.
+Otherwise they will be expected to restart the process from the beginning.

 Maintaining Current Umpiring Level